ethersphere/swarm-extension/library/README.md

 ### Swarm HTML

 To enable Swarm HTML features, include the `swarm-html.js` script into HTML page.
+For more details check [Swarm HTML in the main readme](../README.md#swarm-html)

 ## Development